onedownfiveup/lint-config-typescript/README.md

 ### Test rules

 Test code is given more leeway with regard to certain rules.
-To use these more lenient rules: add the following to `tslint.json` is your project’s test subdirectory:
+To use these more lenient rules, add the following to `tslint.json` (replacing with the correct relative path to your project root) in your project’s test subdirectory:

    ```javascript